 In addition to the tuition fee loan, UK students are entitled to apply for a yearly maintenance loan from the relevant Student Finance Authority to help with living costs.
-In 2022/23, eligible students at Reading (not studying in London) who are living away from their parents can apply for a minimum (non-income assessed) maintenance loan of £4,524.
-An additional maintenance loan amount may be available, depending on household income, providing a total loan of up to £9,706.
-Please note that the household income assessment for the 2022/23 academic year is based on the 2020/21 tax year.
+Eligible students at Reading (not studying in London) who are living away from their parents can apply for a minimum (non-income assessed) maintenance loan of £4,651.
+An additional maintenance loan amount may be available, depending on household income, providing a total loan of up to £9,978.
+Please note that the household income assessment for the 2023/24 academic year will be based on the 2021/22 tax year.